Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt5-cremation.md

 Even the Hunter scouts had been stunned by the onslaught of…*whatever* they’d just been hit with.
 Their limp, drifting carcasses were easy prey for the Firebirds, which pinned them down with gravity spikes and sliced them to ribbons.

-The system defence field went up...and nothing happened.
+The system defence field went up... and nothing happened.
 No new signatures, no weapons fire from undiscovered ground-based weapons, no sudden X-ray lasers and no surge in Hunter comms chatter.
 From all appearances, Gao had, against the odds, been secured.

 "...Literally," Daar grunted, and snapped Powell back to the moment.
 He turned, and the Great Father gave him an appraising stare. "...Y’all’ve been holdin’ out on us."